-It is astounding that La Prairie charges $450 for one ounce of a product that's mostly water, glycerin, and alcohol.
+It is astounding that La Prairie charges this much a product that's mostly water, glycerin, and alcohol.
 This serum is a shocking waste of money!
 And imagine, alcohol, which causes irritation, dryness, and free-radical damage (not to mention collagen breakdown, which makes wrinkles worse), being the third ingredient in a product claiming to make your skin look and act younger!
 See More Info to learn about the problems alcohol presents for your skin.

 What's particularly disappointing is that there are some excellent anti-aging ingredients in this serum, but all of them are listed after the alcohol, so it's all for naught.
 On balance, there's an impressive, generous mix of antioxidants, anti-irritants, skin-identical ingredients, and emollients in a lotion-style serum that has a soft silky texture.
 The form of vitamin C (ascorbyl glucoside) included has some research indicating it can help fade brown spots, but the inflammation from the alcohol and the irritating plant extracts in this serum isn't worth the tradeoff, especially not when there are effective options that don't contain irritating ingredients (see our Best Skin-Lightening Products list).
 This could've been a great product, albeit with a ludicrous price tag, but as is, this is ludicrous from both viewpoints: price and quality.